- Our Model

 $20,000 in scholarships will be awarded to the best original songs submitted to the competition.
 Open only to U.S. college students between the ages of 17 and 24.

-Open to high school seniors in Oregon who have struggled with drug and alcohol addiction.
+Up to $10,000 for high school seniors in Oregon who have struggled with drug and alcohol addiction.

 Up to $3,500 per academic year for current or former foster care youth to help with postsecondary education and training costs.